Evengard/wp-oauth-client/readme.txt

 = I verified the OTP received over my email and entering the same password that I registered with, but I am still getting the error message - "Invalid password." =
 Please write to us at info@miniorange.com and we will get back to you very soon.

+=  I would like to change our license to support the Diffrent Domain.
+How do we do this? = Yes, You can now activate the license on your new domain.
+Write us at info@miniOrange.com we will help you set up.

+= Is it possible to set a different redirect URL after login & logout = Yes, With standard license you can set different redirect URL to redirect to after login as well as after logout.

 = For any other query/problem/request =
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact" target="_blank">Contact us</a>.
 You can also submit your query from plugin's configuration page.

+= REST API Authentication =
-= Secures the unauthorized access to your WordPress sites/pages using our <a href="https://wordpress.org/plugins/wp-rest-api-authentication/" target="_blank">WordPress REST API Authentication</a> plugin. =
+Secures the unauthorized access to your WordPress sites/pages using our <a href="https://wordpress.org/plugins/wp-rest-api-authentication/" target="_blank">WordPress REST API Authentication</a> plugin.

 == Screenshots ==